Flood Recovery Update

 Within days, thanks to the generosity of Signature Aviation, we relocated our shelter operations to a temporary facility at Chicago Executive Airport.
 Our staff and volunteers have transformed an airplane hangar into a nurturing environment for our rescued animals.

 Despite this unprecedented challenge, our commitment to saving lives has never wavered.
-In July alone, we welcomed 84 new animals into our care and found loving homes for over 60 dogs and cats.
+We expect to rescue about 1,100 dogs and cats.
 While we’re immensely proud of this achievement, it’s heartbreaking that we couldn’t help as many animals as usual.

 Our journey back home is underway, but it will take several months before we can return to our Wheeling shelter.
 The costs of remediation and reconstruction have been substantial.
 We are eternally grateful to our supporters for standing by us as we navigate this difficult time and continue our lifesaving work.